-School Chemical Hygiene Officer Date Inspection by Item # Compliance: ✓ indicates compliance with OSHA Standard 1.
+School Chemical Hygiene Officer Date Inspection by Item # Compliance: 🖌 indicates compliance with OSHA Standard 1.
 Laboratory use of hazardous chemicals complies with OSHA Standard.
-Work is performed on laboratory scale.
-Employees are not exposed to substances requiring monitoring as defined by the OSHA Standard.
-4. There is a written Chemical Hygiene Plan as defined by OSHA Standard.
-5. The Chemical Hygiene Plan is capable of protecting employees from health hazards associated with chemicals in the laboratory.
-The Chemical Hygiene Plan is readily available to employees, employee representatives, and evaluators.
-7. The Chemical Hygiene Plan indicates specific measures to ensure employee protection in the laboratory including the following: a.
-Standard operating procedures relevant to safety and health to be used when working with hazardous chemicals are addressed. b.
+2. Work is performed on laboratory scale.
+3. Employees are not exposed to substances requiring defined by the OSHA Standard. monitoring as 4.
+There is a written Chemical Hygiene Plan as defined Standard by OSHA

+- 5. The Chemical Hygiene Plan is capable of protecting employees from health hazards associated with chemicals in the laboratory. - 6.
+The Chemical Hygiene Plan is readily available to employees, employee representatives, and evaluators. - 7.
+The Chemical Hygiene Plan indicates specific measures to ensure employee protection in the laboratory including the following: - a.
+Standard operating procedures relevant to safety and health to be used when working with hazardous chemicals are addressed. - b.
 Circumstances that require prior approval are addressed. c.
-There is documentation of employee information and training at the time of employment and/or new assignment. d.
-Employees are given access to a copy of the Chemical Hygiene Plan. e.
-The Chemical Hygiene Plan is reviewed in detail with employees at least annually and any new provisions are explained.
-Only chemical processes that do not require use of respirators are used.
-Employees are provided the opportunity to receive medical attention under the circumstances defined in the Standard.
-10. Chemicals of unknown composition are assumed hazardous and covered in the Chemical Hygiene Plan.
-11. Lobals on incoming containers of hazardous chemicals are not removed.
-11. Labels on incoming containers of hazardous chemicals are not removed or defaced.
-12. Chemical Hygiene Plan indicates particularly hazardous chemicals not allowed for laboratory use or storage.
-13. Procedures for removal of unwanted or hazardous chemicals are explained.
-14. The Chemical Hygiene Plan is reviewed and updated at least annually

-Recommended Actions: please attach additional documents
+There is documentation of employee information and training at the time of employment and/or new assignment.

+- d.
+Employees are given access to a copy of the Chemical Hygiene Plan. - e.
+The Chemical Hygiene Plan is reviewed in detail with employees at least annually and any new provisions are explained. - 8.
+Only chemical processes that do not require use of respirators are used. - 9.
+Employees are provided the opportunity to receive medical attention under the circumstances defined in the Standard. - 10.
+Chemicals of unknown composition are assumed hazardous and covered in the Chemical Hygiene Plan. - 11.
+Labels on incoming containers of hazardous chemicals are not removed or defaced. - 12.
+Chemical Hygiene Plan indicates particularly hazardous chemicals not allowed for laboratory use or storage. - 13.
+Procedures for removal of unwanted or hazardous chemicals are explained. - 14.
+The Chemical Hygiene Plan is reviewed and updated at least annuallyRecommended Actions: please attach additional documents